 EXCLUSIVE: SIGMUND SOBOLEWSKI DIED IN BAYAMO, CUBA ON 7 AUGUST 2017. He was 94. 

-We were on the same steel rails that hundreds of thousands of Auschwitz victims had ridden half a century before — though they sure didn’t do it in comfort.
-They were crammed in cattle cars without food, water, proper ventilation or toilets.
+Sigmund remarked it was sad to see the same fields and pass through the towns that the Holocaust victims would have seen while traveling to Auschwitz.We were on the same steel rails that hundreds of thousands of Auschwitz victims had ridden half a century before — although they sure didn’t do it in comfort.
+They were crammed into cattle cars without food, water, proper ventilation or toilets.
 Some died on the way.

 “Did you know about the killings at Auschwitz?”
 I asked.
-“Of course — everyone knew.”
+“Of course, everyone knew.”
 “How did you know?”
-“The trains arrived full,” she explained, “… but left empty.
-And when the bodies were burned, sometimes the smoke hung low over the town.
-The stench of burning human flesh was awful.”
+“The trains arrived full,” came the response, complete with a pause, “but left empty.”“And when the bodies were burned, the smoke hung low over the town,” she added, “the stench of burning flesh was awful.”

 ARRIVAL AT AUSCHWITZ